sourcery-ai/sourcery-analytics/docs/source/developer_guide.rst

 into an Abstract Syntax Tree, or AST [#]_.
 Python provides a standard implementation [#]_ to parse code into an AST, but it misses features we need for analysis, most notably a link from a child node to its parent.

-As a result, we've opted to use [*astroid*](https://github.com/PyCQA/astroid) as the principal parser.
+As a result, we've opted to use `astroid <https://github.com/PyCQA/astroid>`_ as the principal parser.
-As well as providing an enhanced AST, *astroid* provides several convenient parsing functions which make testing and developing interfaces much easier than the built-in Python parser.
+As well as providing an enhanced AST, astroid provides several convenient parsing functions which make testing and developing interfaces much easier than the built-in Python parser.

-Other Python parsers exist, and may prove even more suitable.

 Visitors